John F. Kennedy International Airport: Terminal 2 (1962–2023)

-Terminal 3 (1960—2013)
+Terminal 3 (1960–2013)

-Terminal 3 opened as the Worldport on May 24, 1960, for Pan American World Airways; it expanded after the introduction of the Boeing 747 in 1971.
+Terminal 3 opened as the Worldport on May 24, 1960, for Pan American World Airways (Pan Am); it expanded after the introduction of the Boeing 747 in 1971.
 After Pan Am's demise in 1991, Delta Air Lines took over ownership of the terminal and was its only occupant until its closure on May 23, 2013.
 It had a connector to Terminal 2, Delta's other terminal, used mainly for domestic flights.
-Terminal 3 had 16 Jetway-equipped gates: 1–10, 12, 14–18 with two hardstand gates (Gate 11) and a helipad on Taxiway KK.
+Terminal 3 had 16 jetway-equipped gates: 1–10, 12, 14–18 with two hardstand gates (Gate 11) and a helipad on taxiway KK.

 A $1.2 billion project was completed in 2013, under which Terminal 4 was expanded, and Delta subsequently moved its T3 operations to T4.

 On May 23, 2013, the final departure from the terminal, Delta Air Lines Flight 268, a Boeing 747-400 to Tel Aviv Ben Gurion Airport, departed from Gate 6 at 23:25 local time.
-The terminal ceased operations on May 24, 2013, fifty-three years from when it opened on May 24, 1960.
-Demolition began soon after that and was completed by Summer 2014.
-The site where Terminal 3 used to stand is now used for aircraft parking by Delta Air Lines.
+The terminal ceased operations on May 24, 2013, exactly fifty-three years after its opening.
+Demolition began soon after that and was completed by summer 2014.
+The site where Terminal 3 used to stand was used for aircraft parking by Delta Air Lines, but is now occupied by the new Terminal 1.

 There has been a major media outcry, particularly in other countries, over the demolition of the Worldport.
 Several online petitions requesting the restoration of the original 'flying saucer' gained popularity.

-Terminal 4 (1957—2001)
+International Arrivals Building

 The International Arrivals Building (IAB) was opened in December 1957 and was replaced with the new Terminal 4 in 2001.
-It was designed by Skidmore, Owings & Merrill.
+It was designed by SOM.

-Terminal 5 (1962—2001)
+TWA Flight Center

 The TWA Flight Center was opened in 1962 and closed in 2001 after its primary tenant, Trans World Airlines, went out of business; the terminal had seen increased capacity issues in the years prior.
 It was designed by renowned architect Eero Saarinen, with extensions designed by Roche-Dinkeloo opening in 1970.

-The TWA Flight Center was not demolished after closure, as it was declared as a New York City Landmark in 1994.
-Instead, it sat abandoned until it was incorporated into the current JetBlue Terminal 5.
-It was then converted into the Jet Age-themed TWA Hotel, which opened in 2019.
+The TWA Flight Center was named a New York City designated landmark in 1994 and added to the National Register of Historic Places in 2005.
+It was not demolished after closure; instead, it sat abandoned and was intended to be incorporated into the current JetBlue Terminal 5.
+It was subsequently converted into the Jet Age-themed TWA Hotel, which opened in 2019.